• Train

 Convolutional Neural Network (CNN)

 A convolutional neural network (CNN, or ConvNet) is another class of deep neural networks.
 CNNs are most commonly employed in computer vision.
-Given a series of images or videos from the real world, with the utilization of CNN, the AI system learns to automatically extract the features of these inputs to complete a specific task, e.g., image classification, face authentication, and image semantic segmentation.
+Given a series of images or videos from the real world, with the utilization of CNN, the AI system learns automatic feature extraction of these inputs to complete a specific task, e.g., image classification, face authentication, and image semantic segmentation.

 Type of Deep Neural Network: Convolution Neural Network